Camargo, Oklahoma

 Camargo is a town in Dewey County, Oklahoma, United States.
-The population was 178 at the 2010 census, an increase of 54.8 percent from the figure of 115 in 2000.
+The population was 193 as of the 2020 United States census, an increase over the 178 reported at the 2010 census, and the figure of 115 reported in 2000.

 History

 The area that became the present town of Camargo was part of the Cheyenne and Arapaho Reservation until it was opened for non-Indian settlement on April 19, 1892.
 A Camargo post office was established on September 16, 1892.
+A weekly mail route to Camargo from Ioland using the Grand post office was made in 1893.

 Two stories exist about the meaning of the town name.
 One claims that it was named for a town in Illinois, while the other claims Camargo meant "little dog" in the Cheyenne language.

 Farming and ranching sustained Camargo's early economy.
 The Wichita Falls and Northwestern Railway (later the Missouri, Kansas and Texas Railway, or Katy) built a line in 1912 between Leedey and Forgan (in Beaver County that passed through Camargo.
-Bentonite was mined in the area and shipped on the railroad until the railroad ceased operating in 1972–3.
+Bentonite was mined in the area and shipped on the railroad until the railroad ceased operating in 1972–73.

+Famous resident

 Sylvan Ambrose Hart, one of the last mountain men, was born in Camargo, the eldest of six children.